Sunday, 12 February 2012

 January 30th - Septuagesima Sunday

-Septuagesima Sunday is of semi-double rank and its liturgical colour is violet.
+Septuagesima Sunday is of semi-double rank.
+The liturgical colour is violet.
 At Mattins the book of Genesis is begun with the account of the Creation.
 The Gospel pericopes from St. Matthew at Mattins and Mass contain the parable of the labourers in the vineyard.
-Yesterday the fourth Sunday after the Epiphany was anticipated under simple rite with a single nocturn of the twelve ferial psalms and three lessons.

-At Vespers yesterday afternoon the antiphons and psalms (143, 144, 145, 146 & 147) of Saturday were sung.
-The Office hymn was O lux beata Trinitas and the antiphon on the Magnificat was proper to the Sunday, Dixit Dominus etc. After the collect of the Sunday the Suffrages of the BVM Sancta Maria succurre etc, the Apostles Petrus Apostolus etc, of the Patron and lastly for peace, Da pacem Domine were sung.
-At the conclusion of Vespers to Benedicamus Domino and its response a double Alleluia is added and after that Alleluia is not heard again until Holy Saturday.
-At Compline and at the beginning of all the Hours until the Triduum Laus tibi Domine Rex aeterne gloriae is sung in place of Alleluia.
-The Dominical preces were sung.
+At Vespers yesterday afternoon the antiphons and psalms of Saturday (Pss.
+143, 144, 145, 146 & 147)were sung.
+The chapter was proper to the Sunday, Fratres, nescitis etc. The hymn was, as on previous Sundays, O lux beata Trinitas.
+The antiphon on the Magnificat and the collect were proper to the Sunday.
+After the collect of the Sunday the Suffrages of the BVM Sancta Maria succurre etc, the Apostles Petrus Apostolus etc, of the Patron and lastly for peace, Da pacem Domine were sung.
+After Benedicamus Domino to its response a double Alleluia is sung.
+Alleluia is not sung again until Holy Saturday.
+At Compline, and all other Offices until the Triduum, after Deus in adjutorium etc is sung Alleluia is replaced by Laus tibi Domine Rex aeterne gloriae.
+At Compline the Dominical preces were sung.

 At Mattins the invitatorium is Praeoccupemus as on preceding Sundays and the hymn Primo dierum.
 In the first nocturn (Pss.
 1, 2, 3, 6, 7, 8, 9, 10, 11, 12, 13 & 14) the lessons are the Incipit of the Book of Genesis.
 These are the same as those found in modern editions.
 In the second nocturn psalms 15, 16 & 17 are sung, the lessons are from the Enchiridion of St. Augustine.
-These are substantially longer than those found in the post-Clementine editions and the sixth lesson is not found in the later books, the fifth lesson effectively having been divided into two.
+These are substantially longer than those found in the post-Clement editions and the sixth lesson is not found in the later books, the fifth lesson effectively having been divided into two.
 In the third nocturn psalms 18, 19 & 20 are sung and the lessons are from a homily of St. Gregory on the Gospel of the labourers in the vineyard.
 Again, these are longer than those found in the modern editions.
-Today the text given for the eighth and ninth lessons are joined and an extended eighth lesson is read.
-The ninth lesson is that given for SS Faustinus and Jovita.
 The Te Deum is omitted and in its place a ninth responsory, Ubi est Abel frater tuus, is sung.

 At Lauds the antiphons are proper to the Sunday, Miserere mei Deus etc, and sung with Pss.
 50, 117, 62-66, Benedicite and 148-149-150.
 The versicle after the hymn Aeterne rerum conditor, chapter, antiphon on the Benedictus and collect are proper to Septuagesima Sunday.
 After the collect of the Sunday the Suffrages of the BVM Santa Maria succurre etc, the Apostles Gloriosi principes etc, of the Patron and lastly for peace Da pacem Domine etc are sung.